hajarelkhazri/object-detection-mlops/README.md

 -Evaluate the model.

-But pay attention to paths .You should change cache_dir
+But pay attention to paths .You should change cache_dir and unpack_archive paths